andreasBritten/MediaMatcher.js/readme.md

 # MediaMatcher.js
-### A lightweight and easy to use polyfill to combine Stylesheets (CSS) and JavaScripts (JS) using CSS3 Media Queries
+### A lightweight and easy to use polyfill to synchronize Stylesheets (CSS) and JavaScripts (JS) when using CSS3 Media Queries

 - Version: 1.0
 - Created: 2012-01-04
 - Author: Andreas Britten
 - Page: https://github.com/andreasBritten/MediaMatcher.js

-The main goal of this script was to change the behavior (JS) of a site at the same time it's layout (CSS) changes.
+The main goal of this script was to change the behavior (JS) of a site immediately after it's layout (CSS) changes.
 In additon, the script should be easy to use, lightweight and it should utilize common CSS3 Media Query syntax.

 The script provides native Media Query matching if the browser supports it.
 Also, the script provides a simple "min-width" and "max-width" matching for browsers like Internet Explorer 7 which does not support media queries.